Last Updated on

+It is a circular structure, with the tomb inside.
+The whole structure had an airy feel to it.
 A young guy was sitting inside the structure, surrounded by his books.
 We started chatting and realised he was preparing for the police entrance exam.
 He said the place is calm and peaceful.
 And since no one ever visits, it’s a good place to study!

 A heritage structure, well used, we say!

 Ek Minar ki Masjid, One column mosque of Champaner

 The next stop was this eerie sort of place called Ek Minar ki Masjid – the mosque with one pillar.
 It is nestled amidst the mountains and all there is is one pillar standing tall surrounding by nothing.
 The gate of the pillar is now locked permanently.
 There is some exquisite carving under the balconies of the pillar on each floor.

 The sides of the pillar increase on each storey, with 4 on the first.
 The pillar on the next storey is octagonal, followed by a hexadecagonal pillar.
 On the last storey, the pillar becomes circular.

 There is a deep well next to the pillar, thankfully it’s covered.
 There is also a tomb in front of the pillar.
 It looked like somebody had offered prayers to the tomb, we saw a flower and an incense stick next to it.

 From here, we headed back to Champaner and turned in the direction of the Kevada mosque.
 It is at the end of a pretty rundown lane and difficult to spot or get to.
 The lane is lined with thorny shrubs on both sides and the branches come well onto the road.
 So approaching it, you either risk your car breaking down or if you decide to walk, getting scratches on the hands and legs.
 We chose to take the car in!